 Short BreaksJust show me cottages

 With so much on offer, Norfolk is the perfect choice for a long weekend or mid-week break… just a few days here will leave you refreshed, relaxed and ready to tell friends and family what a great time you have had.
 From contemporary apartments in the bustling city of Norwich to seaside cottages and countryside retreats, we can offer short breaks of two to six nights in almost all our properties.
-Search through the properties listed here by clicking on the blue Advanced Cottage Search button above and filling in the dates and type of property you’re looking for.
-And just get in touch with us if you need any help with your booking.
+Search through the properties listed here filling in the dates and type of property you’re looking for to the left of the screen.
+Please feel free to get in touch with us if you need any help with your booking.

 If you’ve only got a few days to spend in Norfolk then the fine city of Norwich is an ideal place to start and we have a number of city apartments that are just waiting for you!
 Norwich is a city of culture, history and fabulous architecture ranging across many centuries.
 Enjoy the diverse shopping opportunities in its quiet lanes and modern malls.
 Wander along the River Wensum as it meanders through the city and enjoy the peace and sights if offers.
 And don’t forget to explore our magnificent cathedral.

 Alternatively, you could take a short break in the Norfolk Broads to experience these unique natural inland waterways.
 Packed with things to do, the Broads offer lots of opportunities to get close to nature with their varied wildlife and many sites of special scientific interest.
 You could enjoy superb fishing, take a leisurely river cruise on a paddle steamer or hire a boat, canoe or kayak for the day to explore at your own pace.
 Whilst you’re out on the water, why not stop off at one of the many riverside pubs to sample their excellent local food and beer.